jkz/django-social/README.md

 Views
 -----
-`social.auth.views` has three views which can be used both as views as well as authentication functions.
+`social.auth.views` has three views which can be used both as views as well as session manipulation functions.

 `connect(request, callback_url=None, provider=settings.AUTH_DEFAULT_PROVIDER)`
 Return a redirect url which will initialize an authentication request.
 The